dahln/ghostlight/README.md

-git update-index --assume-unchanged appsettings.json git update-index --assume-unchanged appsettings.Development.json Update the AppSettings.json to include this section, and add the appropriate values:
+git update-index --assume-unchanged appsettings.json git update-index --assume-unchanged appsettings.Development.json Update the AppSettings.json to include this section, and add the appropriate values.
+If you don't want the sensative information in your AppSettings, You could include them as variables in your server configuration.

 The MongoBD database requires a $text index to support text searching across the dynmaic data types.
 Connect to the database, and run this monogo command to create the appropiate index: